 Recycling is one of the most important things that everyday people can do to help lower their carbon footprint, limit landfill growth and protect the environment.
 The UK has a target to recycle 50% of its waste by the year 2020.
 It’s currently 2017, and we’re only recycling 44.3%.
 Growing by just 3.9% in the last 5 years means that, as a nation, we’re not on path to reach our target by 2020.

 One of the reasons, we feel, that recycling rates are too low, is this: People don’t realise that it only takes 1 non-recyclable item to cause a whole bin of recyclables to go to landfill.
-A non-recyclable item in your recycling proves to the recycling authority that there’s a chance there’s more non-recyclables in the lot and it’s simply cheaper to refuse it than to sort through it.
+A non-recyclable item in your recycling proves to the recycling authority that there’s a chance there are more non-recyclables in the lot and it’s simply cheaper to refuse it than to sort through it.

 Recycling is a tricky game, there’s a whole plethora of things that seem like they SHOULD be recyclable but aren’t.
 We strongly recommend that you check with your local recycling authority for items that can’t be recycled, to familiarise yourself.
 However, here are 5 commonly recycled but not recyclable items that often find themselves in the recycling.